Kevin-Kwan/codingbat/README.md

 # Kevin's CodingBat Exercises Solutions
 Repository of my own iterations/answers to the CodingBat exercises.
 I completed most of the Java ones when I took AP CSA at GSMST.
 Basically, we were assigned classwork and homework to complete these.
-They weren't too bad in my opinion except for a few of them. </br>
+They weren't too bad in my opinion except for a few of them.
+However, I do know that the formatting is horrendous (I wasn't taught about checkstyle in this introductory course in high school, and I don't currently have the time to beautify/format the files), so I apologize for this. </br>

 I plan on doing the Python exercises at a later date since I'm currently still learning Python.